Young Presidents' Organization Visits McCormick for Design Symposium

 Dziersk urged the YPO members to view design as their brand, and also to remember that those brands must constantly be tweaked and transformed.
 “Great design always connects emotionally,” he said, “but you have to recognize that needs change over time.”

-After a product design and development workshop led by Walter Herbst, founder of the design firm Herbst LaZar Bell and director of McCormick’s Master of Product Design and Development Program, the YPO members gained insight into an entirely new industry: restaurants.
+After a product design and development workshop led by Walter Herbst, founder of the design firm Herbst LaZar Bell and director of McCormick’s Master of Product Design and Development Management Program, the YPO members gained insight into an entirely new industry: restaurants.
 Nick Kokonas, managing partner of Achatz LLC, shared how design has impacted his work at Aliniea, Next, and The Aviary.